NPR/PBS NewsHour/Marist Poll: Pushing Impeachment Would Backfire On Democrats In 2018

 Democrats don't have a huge edge in polling either when it comes to November's midterm election, but they still have a consistent advantage.

-On the generic ballot question, which measures whether voters would prefer a Democratic or a GOP-controlled Congress, Democrats have a five-point edge, 44 percent to 39 percent.
-Independents break for Democrats by a six-point margin, 38 percent to 32 percent, with 16 percent still undecided.
+On the generic ballot question, which measures whether voters would prefer a Democratic or a GOP-controlled Congress, Democrats have a 5-point edge, 44 percent to 39 percent.
+Independents break for Democrats by a 6-point margin, 38 percent to 32 percent, with 16 percent still undecided.

-Democrats had an advantage as high as 11 points at the beginning of February — which exceeded the edge of about seven to eight points most analysts believe Democrats need to hit in order to retake the House, though polling later in the summer may be more predictive.
-Still, the five-point edge for Democrats is the same they held last month.
+Democrats had an advantage as high as 11 points at the beginning of February — which exceeded the edge of about 7 to 8 points most analysts believe Democrats need to hit in order to retake the House, though polling later in the summer may be more predictive.
+Still, the 5-point edge for Democrats is the same they held last month.

 Trump's approval remains underwater